Take a look at this picture. Do you know who it is?

 His name is King Leopold II of Belgium.

 Most of us – I don’t yet know an approximate percentage but I fear its extremely high – aren’t taught about him in school.
 We don’t hear about him in the media.
 He’s not part of the widely repeated narrative of oppression (which includes things like the Holocaust during World War II).
 He’s part of a long history of colonialism, imperialism, slavery and genocide in Africa that would clash with the social construction of the white supremacist narrative in our schools.
 It doesn’t fit neatly into a capitalist curriculum.
-Its bad to “say racist things” (sometimes), but quite fine not to talk about genocides in Africa perpetrated by European capitalist monarchs.
+Making overtly racist remarks is (sometimes) frowned upon in polite society, but it’s quite fine not to talk about genocides in Africa perpetrated by European capitalist monarchs.